Enquire About This Tour Code FVZ Zanzibar to Vic Falls

-Stone Town is the oldest city and cultural heart of Zanzibar.
-Listed as a UNESCO World Heritage Site, little has changed here over the last 200 years.
-Stone Town boasts a labyrinth of walled streets, winding alleys, bustling mosques and grand Arab architecture.
-The Old Dispensary, Scottish explorer and abolitionist David Livingstone's house, the Peace Memorial Museum, the Palace Museum and Arab Fort are all worth visiting.
-You can spend many idle hours simply wandering the streets, shopping at the bazaars and admiring the intriguingly decorated elephant-proof doors before sitting down to watch the sun set over a cold beer and a sumptuous seafood feast.
-If food is your thing, make sure you also check out the excellent night market which serves traditional local fare.
-Women should note that Stone Town has a high Muslim population so please remember bring appropriate clothing and cover up.
+The UNESCO-listed Stone Town has changed little over the past 200 years.
+It boasts a labyrinth of walled streets, winding alleys, bustling markets and grand crumbling architecture.
+You can spend many idle hours simply wandering the streets, shopping at the bazaars and admiring the intriguingly decorated elephant-proof doors before sitting down to watch the sun set with a cold beer and a sumptuous seafood feast.
+If food is your thing, make sure you check out the excellent night market on the promenade which serves traditional local fare.

+Our time in Zanzibar is divided between Stone Town and relaxing on the powder white sands of North Beach.
 The most beautiful, isolated beaches in Zanzibar lie to the north and east of the island.
-Boasting sparkling blue ocean and golden sands fringed with palm trees, these beaches are nothing short of paradise.
+With sparkling turquoise water and silvery sand fringed with palm trees, these beaches are nothing short of paradise.
 There are plenty of options available here.
 Relax and take it easy, indulge with a massage or go diving, snorkelling or swimming with dolphins.
-After several days in this delightful location we will depart in the morning and head back to Dar es Salaam.

 Day 14 to 14 - Depart Dar es Salaam